 A solid aftercare plan is crucial for long-term recovery.
 It should include regular counselling sessions, support group meetings, and strategies for managing stress.
 Many plans incorporate activities like exercise or meditation to promote overall well-being.

-Aftercare programmes at We Do Recover often use motivational enhancement techniques to keep individuals engaged in their recovery journey.
+Aftercare programmes at We Do Recover often use motivational enhancement techniques to engage individuals in their recovery journey.
 These might involve setting achievable goals and celebrating milestones.

 Some plans include contingency management, which offers rewards for maintaining sobriety.
 This can be particularly effective in reinforcing positive behaviours.